cbcrg/tcoffee/docs/tcoffee_manual.rst

 Using a "cache" file
 --------------------
 Several option can be performed easily by using what we call a cache (or cache file).
-A cache is a file containing an alternate version of your alignment where each position of the alignment is replaced by a score previously evaluated: this score can be the T-Coffee CORE index (cf. section **How Good Is Your Alignment?**) or a matrix-based evalution (blosum62nt or identity matrix).
+A cache is a file containing an alternate version of your alignment where each position of the alignment is replaced by an alternative coding; for instance each residue can be replaced by a score previously evaluated: this score can be the T-Coffee CORE index (cf. section **How Good Is Your Alignment?**) or a matrix-based evalution (blosum62nt or identity matrix).
 Then, when performing any modification or reformatting of your alignments, you can just specify the range of positions to be modified according to their respective scores within the cache.
 We will see some example especially regarding the modification of format of a given alignment; it is not mandatory to use a cache but it is rather practical.
 To generate a cache before any reformatting using a given evaluation score, you can use one of the following possible option:

 ::

   Evaluating the T-Coffee CORE index during the alignment procedure:
-  $$: t_coffee sample_aln1.fasta -output=score_ascii
+  $$: t_coffee sample_seq1.fasta -output=score_ascii

-  Evaluating the T-Coffee CORE index of a given alignment:
+  Evaluating the T-Coffee CORE index of a given alignment (-infile is mandatory):
-  $$: t_coffee -infile sample_aln1.aln -mode evaluate
+  $$: t_coffee -infile sample_seq1.aln -mode evaluate

   Using an identity matrix:
-  $$: t_coffee -other_pg seq_reformat -in sample_aln1.aln -action +evaluate \
+  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +evaluate \
-      idmat -output score_ascii
+      idmat -output=score_ascii

   Using a substitution matrix:
-  $$: t_coffee -other_pg seq_reformat -in sample_aln1.aln -action +evaluate \
+  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +evaluate \
-      blosum62mt -output score_ascii
+      blosum62mt -output=score_ascii

 Modifying the format of your data